dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 ![](./_media/ai-app-map.png)

-If you want to align services upstream to downstream from let to right you can switch to hierarchical map:
+If you want to align services upstream to downstream from left to right you can switch to hierarchical map:

 ![](./_media/ai-app-hierarchy.png)